Domestic Violence And Coercive Control Law Reform in the USA

 - These ‘murders in slow motion’ are preventable.
 Early identification and intervention is vital to saving lives and saving money.

 THE MOST DANGEROUS PLACE FOR A WOMAN AND CHILDREN IS THE HOME.

 How you can help?

-If you are a victim or survivor of domestic abuse in the USA, please take two minutes to complete this important anonymous survey
+- If you are a victim or survivor of domestic abuse in the USA, please take two minutes to click the link and COMPLETE this important anonymous survey